 Following figure shows the example of algorithm relating 3D points (Xw, Yw, Zw) in world coordinates to its projection (u, v) in the image coordinates are shown below.

 Where P represents the 3×4 Projection matrix that has two parts

 The camera is termed as calibrated upon attaining extrinsic and intrinsic parameter values.

 In simple terms, the camera calibration algorithm contains these inputs and outputs.

-Checkerboard patterns are unique and easy to decipher in an image.
+Checkerboard calibration patterns are unique and easy to decipher in an image.
 Moreover, the corners of squares on a checkerboard are suitable for localizing them given their steep gradients in two directions.

 Another factor is the relation of these corners, given they lie on the intersection point of checkerboard lines.
-All these reasons aid in the robust location of the corners of squares within a checkerboard pattern.
+All these reasons aid in the robust coordinates of the corners of squares within a checkerboard pattern.

 Let us fixate the world coordinates using a checkerboard pattern attached to a wall.
 The corners of the checkerboard's square represent the 3D points.